how to write a fashion blog by susie bubble

 Susanna Lau, better known as Susie Bubble, started her blog Style Bubble in March 2006.
-Inspired by Diane Pernet's musings and emerging talent showcases on her own blog A Shaded View on Fashion, she was part of the first wave of Generation Y fashion bloggers to bring personal style and an outsider voice to a global audience.
-Over the last decade, Style Bubble and the subsequent bloggers she inspired have created a worldwide web of industry democracy.
-What began as a hobby, an escape from a 9-5 office reality to ponder, reflect and share fashion daydreams, has seen her become part of a new fashion world order.
-Whilst reporting from NYFW for her blog and a number of publications, Susie invites us into her world to shed light on what the world of blogging is all about.
+Inspired by Diane Pernet's musings and emerging talent showcases on her own blog A Shaded View on Fashion, she was part of the first wave of fashion bloggers to bring personal style and an outsider voice to a global audience.
+Over the last decade, Style Bubble and the subsequent bloggers Susie inspired has created a worldwide web of industry democracy.
+What began as a hobby — an escape from a 9-5 office reality to ponder, reflect, and share fashion daydreams — has helped her become part of a new fashion world order.
+While reporting from NYFW for her blog and a number of publications, Susie invites us into her world to shed light on what the world of blogging is all about.

 Photography Susie Bubble